cnnrshd/atomic-datasets-utils/README.md

 7. Run [find_successful_tests.sh](./find_successful_tests.sh) to get a JSON list of all tests that return successful
 8. Run [merge_log_files.sh](./merge_log_files.sh) to combine all log files for each test into their own json file
 9. Go to my [Sysmon toolset](https://github.com/cnnrshd/sysmon_utils) to test your data (May update this repo with a script to run those tests)
+    - For testing, I will alternate between `sysmon_utils atomictests` and `sysmon_utils merge` - Run a test, look for missing detections, add them to Sysmon config, re-run.

+### Issues

+These tools allow for (mostly) unattended data collection.
+Below are some caveats.

+- Some tests will [break data collection](https://github.com/cnnrshd/atomic-datasets-utils/issues/5).
+Right now I've tried to hard-code some techniques to avoid, but for some reason my Exclude on T1562 isn't working.
+If you use the -StartTest and -EndTest flags, T1562 is around 830-840, so you can run two iterations - one with -EndTest 830 and one with -StartTest 850.
+- Some tests have [manual prerequisite installation steps](https://github.com/cnnrshd/atomic-datasets-utils/issues/2).
+This is an issue with the prereq installation a subset of Atomic-RedTeam tests.

 ## Utils